 Pretty simple but I think very powerful and something we can all do.
 I’m sure that there are others you can find in this television series, but for me, these resonated the most.

 Keep asking questions then ask some more

-One of the first things I noticed when watching this show was that Columbo would ask hundreds of questions, some relevant and direct and other’s more abstract and you would wonder “where is he going with those questions.”
+One of the first things I noticed when watching this show was that Columbo would ask hundreds of questions, some relevant and direct while other’s more abstract and you would wonder “where is he going with those questions.”

 At times, folks would get very frustrated with him, but it was his way of getting everything out in the open and begin to put the pieces together.

 Many of us have had to deal with a server down and when we ask the question “Were any changes made?”
-Everyone says “no,” but if we persist and keep asking, we usually get an answer like “Oh, didn’t Tommy download that and install that new driver.”
+Everyone says “no,” but if we persist and keep asking, we usually get an answer like “Oh, didn’t Tommy download and install that new driver.”

 Keep asking questions, and when you think you have exhausted your list of questions, think of more and keep asking.
 In fact, I think Toyota developed the 5 Why’s technique.
 The theory is asking why five times will ultimately get you to the cause of an issue.

 Have all the data before making a judgment